Game Preview: Penn State vs. Kent State

 About the Contributors

-Tom Johnston is currently a Junior from Pittsburgh, PA. majoring in Broadcast journalism and minoring in criminology.
-He has the aspiration of one day becoming a Play-by-play broadcaster in baseball, hockey or football or a sports anchor back home in Pittsburgh.
-He is currently involved with Comradio as a broadcaster and hopes to have his own talk show.
-Tom is also a member of the John Curley Center for Sports Journalism.
-He is also involved with PSN-TV show sports night.
+Tom Johnston is currently a Senior from Pittsburgh, PA.
+Tom has the aspiration of one day becoming a Play-by-play broadcaster in baseball, hockey or football or a sports anchor in TV news back home in Pittsburgh.
+Tom is currently involved with Comm Radio as a broadcaster and host of Talk Time as his talk show.
+Tom is a member of the John Curley Center for Sports Journalism and PSN-TV’s Penn State Sports Night.